 Vehicles with diesel engines will also benefit from engine heaters.
 This is because diesel engines require higher temperatures than gasoline-powered vehicles to fire the fuel.
 Vehicles that use non-synthetic oil may also benefit from a heater.

 The best way to use an engine heater will depend on the temperature outside.
 If it's cold enough to gel your antifreeze (check your manual or the antifreeze brand you use) and crack your block, it might be necessary to plug in your heater overnight.

 In less severe cold weather, you can save money on electricity by using a timer.
 The timer will allow you to start the heater a few hours before your commute.
 Typically, the heater only needs two to four hours to warm the engine properly in cold weather.

 Also, you don't need to use an engine heater on every cold day.
 It's only necessary on days when temperatures fall below 5 degrees Fahrenheit.
 A remote starter or very brief idling time will effectively warm the engine in more moderate temperatures.

 An engine heater can reduce the risk of engine damage and extend the life of your vehicle.
-If you would like advice or help installing an engine heater in your vehicle, visit us at one of our six mechanic shops in Cleveland, Ohio today.
+If you would like advice or help installing an engine heater, our mechanic shops in Cleveland, Ohio are here to help!